SwinTransformer/Transformer-SSL/README.md

 ## Getting Started

 - For **Self-Supervised Pre-training and Linear Evaluation with MoBY and Swin Transformer**, please see [get_started.md](get_started.md) for detailed instructions.
-- For **Object Detection and Instance Segmentation**, please see [Swin Transformer for Object Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
+- For **Transferring Performance on Object Detection/Instance Segmentation**, please see [Swin Transformer for Object Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
-- For **Semantic Segmentation**, please see [Swin Transformer for Semantic Segmentation](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).
+- For **Transferring Performance on Semantic Segmentation**, please see [Swin Transformer for Semantic Segmentation](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).